Jabril09/configure-ad/README.md

 - Step 1 - Sign into portal.azure.com and create a resource group called AD-LAB
 - Step 2 - Create a virtual machine (VM) and name it DC-1 for domain controller.
 Set the Network interface (NIC) private IP address to static of the domain controller.
 - Step 3 - Create another virtual machine (VM) for client 1 under the same resource group AD-LAB and same region.
-US west 3
+US west 3 , username labuser and password (whatever you created but do not forget it)
 - Step 4 - Ensure connectivity between DC-1 and client-1 with ping.
 Log into client-1 and ping DC-1.
 - Step 5 - Disable DC-1 firewall so client-1 can ping DC-1 without timing out
 - Step 6 - Install active dictory domain services on DC-1